bennyfactor/blue-eyes/README.md

     cd APP-NAME
     bundle install

-You can then start your server with `shotgun`:
+You can then start your server with `rackup`:

-    shotgun
+    bundle exec rackup

 You can generate a model and migration file: